oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 ### External Scheduler

 The external scheduler is a daemon and its purpose is for oVirt users to extend the scheduling process with custom python filters, scoring functions and load balancing functions.
+As mentioned above any plugin file {NAME}.py must implement at least one of the functions.
 The service will be started by the installer, and the engine will be able to communicate with it using XML-RPC.

-#### External Scheduler API
+#### External Daemon RPCs

 Engine and external scheduler API: